sshyran/hyperdb/readme.txt

 Contributors: matt, andy, ryan, mdawaffe
 Tags: mysql, scaling, performance, availibility Requires at least: 2.2
-Tested up to: 2.3-alpha
+Tested up to: 2.5

-HyperDB is an advanced database class that supports replication, failover, and federation.
+HyperDB is an advanced database class that supports partitioning, replication, failover, and federation.

 == Description ==